Chocolate toxicity calculator – quick reference in case of emergency

-Cocoa powder | Baking chocolate | Dark chocolate | Milk chocolate | White chocolate | Entire chart
+Milk chocolate | White chocolate | Entire chart

-Hopefully you have a bit of time to read through this at a more leisurely pace.
+Hopefully, you have a bit of time to read through this at a more leisurely pace.

-I’ve been around dogs my entire life, and one thing I’ve heard often is that they shouldn’t eat chocolate.
-“Chocolate will kill a dog” is an oft-repeated phrase I remember from my youngest days.
-But why?
-Is chocolate dangerous for dogs?
-If so, how much?
-Do different types of chocolate pose a different risk?
-How can chocolate be toxic for dogs when it tastes so damn good?
+I’ve been around dogs my entire life, and I’ve often heard that they shouldn’t eat chocolate.
+“Chocolate will kill a dog” is an oft-repeated phrase I remember from my younger days.

 The long answer is a bit more complex.